 Let us take a picture as shown above.

-First, you need to find the Horizon line where the sky meets the water or the line.
+First, you must find the Horizon line where the sky meets the water or the tube.

 Ensure they all meet at the horizon line.

 The point where all the lines meet is the Vanishing Point or the Point of convergence.

 This picture is simple, straightforward, and easy to identify, but you may get a complex drawing or an actual artwork.

 You may adopt the same methodology.